Skip to content

 There are two ways to deploy DataKit on EKS:

-• The first method: Use kubectl to execute datakit.yaml.
+• First method: Use kubectl to execute datakit.yaml

-• The second method: Install Helm and use Helm to deploy DataKit.
+• Second method: Install Helm and use Helm to deploy DataKit

-This article describes deploying kubectl and eksctl on an EC2 instance to connect to the EKS cluster, then installing Helm on the EC2 instance and using Helm to deploy DataKit.
+This article describes deploying kubectl and eksctl on a single EC2 instance to connect to the EKS cluster, then deploying Helm on EC2 and using Helm to deploy DataKit.

 Prerequisites